What is Databricks Clean Rooms?

 • A securable clean room object in your collaborator’s Unity Catalog metastore.

 Collaborators cannot see the data in other collaborators’ tables and volumes, but they can see column names and column types, and they can run approved notebook code that operates over the tables and volumes.
 The notebook code runs in the central clean room.
+Notebooks can also generate output tables that let your collaborator temporarily save read-only output to their Unity Catalog metastore so they can work with it in their workspaces.

-Clean rooms simple architecture and flow
+Clean rooms simple architecture and flow, with output tables

 How does Clean Rooms ensure a no-trust environment?